Uberi/University-Notes/ECON101/ECON101.md

 It is helpful and reasonably accurate to assume that people make choices in their own self-interest - choices that people believe are best for them.

+However, this does not always hold - people can often be irrational or act in a way contrary to self interest, due to psychological factors such as mental capacity and willpower.

 The goal is to have everyone make choices in the **social interest** - choices that are best for society as a whole.
 This is the case if it uses resources efficiently and distributes goods and services fairly.

 Adam Smith's "Invisible Hand": phenomenon in which economic agents acting purely out of self-interest also promote social interest: